-- (f) Historic Structures.
-Any construction, rehabilitation and/or restoration of any landmark or historic building or structure within the Washington Avenue Historic District and proposed for any locally designated historic building shall conform to all the requirements of this Chapter and with the terms and conditions outlined by the Landmarks Commission and included in the City's Building/Historic Code. - (g) Infill Lot.
+- Infill Lot.
 An infill lot is a single vacant lot located in a predominately built-up area, which is bounded on two or more sides by existing development.
-In addition any lot which contains an existing building, which will be removed and replaced with a new building, shall also be considered an infill lot.
-The infill status of a lot shall continue until building plans have been approved by the Plan Commission, a building permit acquired and the building constructed in accordance with the approved plans and an occupancy permit issued.
+In addition, any lot which contains an existing building, which will be removed and replaced with a new building, shall also be considered an infill lot.
+In approving infill projects, the FAR standard for the zoning district in which the building is located shall not govern the building size, but rather, building size will be established, on a case-by-case basis, to reflect the existing character of the neighborhood.
+(Ord.
+2004-15).
+The infill status of a lot shall continue until building plans have been approved by the Plan Commission, a building permit acquired, and the building constructed in accordance with the approved plans and an occupancy permit issued.
 Once the occupancy permit is issued, the status of the lot shall change to non-infill and any additions or modifications thereafter shall be processed under normal procedures in accordance with Article F. (Ord.
-2006-25)

-(h) Application of Standards and Review Procedures.

-- (1) Architectural standards for new buildings on lots created by a subdivision plat or by Certified Survey Map shall be submitted as covenants or deed restrictions to the Plan Commission and Council at the time of an approval of the Certified Survey Map or preliminary and final plat.
-The Plan Commission and Council shall apply the above principles and either approve, approve conditionally or reject the architectural standards. - (2) On infill lots, architectural plans and data in accord with Section 13-1-124 shall be submitted to the Plan Commission.
-The Plan Commission shall apply the above principles and either approve, approve conditionally or reject the architectural plans.
+2006-25) - (h) Application of Standards and Review Procedures. - (1) Architectural standards for new buildings on lots created by a subdivision plat or by Certified Survey Map (CSM) shall be submitted as covenants or deed restrictions to the Plan Commission and Council at the time of an approval of the CSM or preliminary and final plat.
+The Plan Commission and Council shall apply the above principles and either approve, approve conditionally, or reject the architectural standards.
+The Building Inspector shall apply the above approved principals and standards for new homes on lots created by subdivision plat or CSM and either approve, conditionally approve, or reject issuance of the building permit. - On infill lots, architectural plans, and data in accord with Section 13-1-124 shall be submitted to the Plan Commission.
+The Plan Commission shall apply the above principles and either approve, approve conditionally, or reject the architectural plans.

 SEC.
-13-1-123 COMPLIANCE FOR MULTIPLE-FAMILY RESIDENTIAL AND NON-RESIDENTIAL STRUCTURES (Ord.
+13-1-123 COMPLIANCE FOR MULTIPLE-FAMILY RESIDENTIAL AND NON-RESIDENTIAL STRUCTURES.
+(Ord.
 2002-09)